-The last section of the Camino de Invierno from Monforte to Santiago Last 100km takes pilgrims from Monforte de Lemos, capital of the Ribeira Sacra wine-making region to Santiago de Compostela.
+The last section of the Camino de Invierno from Monforte to Santiago, the Last 100km, takes pilgrims from Monforte de Lemos, the capital of the Ribeira Sacra wine-making region to Santiago de Compostela.

 The Ribeira Sacra region is home to great natural beauty and archaeology, as well as being the area with the highest number of Romanesque religious buildings in Europe, hence its name.